WillongWANG/Knowledge-extraction-and-reasoning-from-complex-table/README.md

 ```

 ## Prompt strategies
-In the report, the prompts are designed in a zero-shot style, such as ```"Summarize the ways to save money"``` and ```"I have a Personal Integrated Account, how much does it cost me to have a cashier's check?"```.
+In the report, the prompts are designed in a **zero-shot** style, such as ```"Summarize the ways to save money"``` and ```"I have a Personal Integrated Account, how much does it cost me to have a cashier's check?"```.
 The results reveal that while LLMs demonstrate strong abilities in locating and summarizing information, they fall short in understanding and reasoning tasks involving tables.

-To address this limitation, I further adopt few-shot and chain-of-thought (COT) prompting to investigate whether the performance of GPT-4o could be improved in table understanding and reasoning tasks, using the sample table shown above.
+To address this limitation, I further adopt **few-shot** and **chain-of-thought (COT)** prompting to investigate whether the performance of GPT-4o could be improved in table understanding and reasoning tasks, using the sample table shown above.

 [Few-shot](https://arxiv.org/pdf/2012.15723) for knowledge extraction:

-1. one-shot
+**1. one-shot**
-The answers to the following three questions correspond to cell located in the same row as the demostration, the same column as the demostration, and within a merged cell, respectively (the third question was incorrectly answered by GPT-4o in a zero-shot style in the original report).
+The answers to the following three questions correspond to cell located in the same row as the demostration, the same column as the demostration, and within a merged cell, respectively (the third question was incorrectly answered by **GPT-4o** in a **zero-shot** style in the original report).
 The first two answers are correct, while the third one is still incorrect.

 ![](https://github.com/WillongWANG/Knowledge-extraction-from-complex-table/blob/main/pics/1.png)
 ![](https://github.com/WillongWANG/Knowledge-extraction-from-complex-table/blob/main/pics/2.png)
 ![]()

-3. two-shot
+**2. two-shot**
 The answer corresponding to cell in the same row as the input is also answered correctly.

 ![](https://github.com/WillongWANG/Knowledge-extraction-from-complex-table/blob/main/pics/3.png)